DijendraKyada/NYC-Taxi-Analysis/README.md

 ### 5. Geographic Ranges

 ___Logic:___ Finding minimum and maximum of latitude and longitude for pickup and dropoff is fairly simple as we just have to provide limit - `Latitude goes from -90 to 90` and `Longitude goes from -180 to 180`.
 But since this dataset is of New York city we can bound the conditions of latitude and longitude accordingly.
-The boundary of NYC is `min_lat = 40.5774, max_lat = 40.9176, min_long = -74.15, max_long = -73.7004`.
+The boundary or `Bound Box` of NYC is `min_lat = 40.5774, max_lat = 40.9176, min_long = -74.15, max_long = -73.7004`.
 We have to do some addition check as some data had N/A or null values.

 Logical Code:
 ```python